9 Little-Known Factors That Could Affect Your Profitability

 Impact on the Balance Sheet

 The balance sheet is a financial statement that provides a snapshot of a company's financial position at a specific point in time.
 It shows the company's assets, liabilities, and shareholders' equity.
-The nine items listed above in can have a significant impact on the balance sheet.
+The nine items listed above can have a significant impact on the balance sheet.

 • Inaccurate cost data and non-current data can affect the accuracy of the values reported for assets and liabilities.